-Unless otherwise stated, all limits shown apply less any local member unit's SIRs/deductibles.
+Unless otherwise stated, all limits shown apply less any local member unit's SIRs/deductibles, or excess of 0% the JIFs' actuarial projected loss funds as respects Annual Aggregate Stop Loss.
 All references to the "MEL" stand for the "Municipal Excess Liability Joint Insurance Fund".
 Please note, the following is a general discussion of the coverages and limits provided via the Fund; however, the actual terms and conditions are defined in the policy documents and all issues shall be decided on such.
 Additional coverages, limits and conditions may apply.
 Please also note, deductibles may differ for individual members; please refer to your policy(ies) for full details.